Phil-Grim/de-zoomcamp/my_notes/wk_5_batch_processing.md

 ## Download the Datasets

 The [download_data.sh](../05-batch/code/download_data.sh) script downloads the csvs from github.
+- Could alternatively use an orchestration tool like Airflow or Prefect to download the data

 Added code/data folder to .gitignore so the datasets won't have been pushed to github.
 Run the scripts again locally if you want the data.